-A Green Open Homes event will be held on 28th Feb which will have 10 homes open to public visits to demonstrate retrofit and solar installations in 'real life'.
+A Green Open Homes event will be held in 2026 which will have more than 10 homes open to public visits to demonstrate retrofit and solar installations in 'real life'.
 A previous Frome GOH event had over 200 unique visitors, and we're aiming for a similar reach, and expect this to be a significant opportunity to provide and publicise our advice and to support renewables and retrofit in Frome.